 The ladies in the group are absolutely phenomenal.
-The group includes but is not limited to stay-at-home moms, nurses, teachers, fitness trainers, and a mix of other 9-5 jobs.
+The group includes but is not limited to stay-at-home moms, nurses, teachers, fitness trainers, entrepreneurs and a mix of other 9-5 jobs.
 The lovely ladies range from single to 2 and a half kids with the white picket fence.
 Just kidding about that one.
 Many are seeking masters degrees, aspiring to become entrepreneurs, or just soaking it all in and just being well.
-Pretty diverse set of ladies if I may say so myself.
+It’s a pretty diverse set of ladies if I may say so myself.

 You have to get your mind right

 Whatever your mind believes, you will achieve.
 This can sound a bit cliche if we’re not careful.
 Nonetheless, this is powerful because if you know that your mind creates thoughts and your thoughts make you take certain actions, then you should want clean up your thoughts so that you can take the best action for your life.
 If you don’t think you can do something, your mind will signal that to your body and you will find all of the evidence to support that though and you will never take action to make it come alive.

 While you have to play a huge role in your wellness with exercise, meal prep, or self care, accountability helps.
 What’s so great about Blaze is we are a group of women who have taken incredible action to achieve results.
 When one of us is having an off day, it’s easy to become motivated by someone else’s action taking on their journey.

 “No excuses” takes on a whole other meaning.
 You finally realize if you are not taking action, you may very well, have an excuse.

 So I’ll leave this last little mindset nugget with you before moving on: If you are not actively working towards a goal, you are likely defending a reason to keep you stuck right where you are.
 If you defend your shortcomings.
 You get to keep them.

 Consistency is the MAJOR key

-I’s sure you have heard that the race is not given to the strong but to he who endures to the end.
+I’m sure you’ve heard that the race is not given to the strong or swift, but to he who endures to the end.
 Being well is a long game and you have to find that perfect mix for you and your life.

 You will see an upward trend of progress if you stay committed to your goals.